Frequent headaches? Earaches every day? You may be suffering from TMD

-The American Academy of Craniofacial Pain estimates that more than 3/4 of headaches are caused by muscle tension.
+The American Academy of Craniofacial Pain estimates that more than 3/4 of headaches are from muscle tension.
 In many instances, this tension can be a result of a TMJ disorder or occlusal disease.
 Are you suffering from recurring headaches or earaches that seem to have no definitive cause?
 Do you wake up with neck or facial pain or tightness in your jaw area?
 You may be one of many who are suffering unknowingly from a Temporomandibular disorder (TMD), commonly referred to as TMJ.